TalonStrike

 |---|---|---|

-| Brute Force Authentication | Enabled | Attempts common and generated credentials against login services (SSH, FTP, HTTP auth, etc.).
-Rate-limited between 1 and 500 attempts. |
+| Brute Force Authentication | Enabled | Credential attacks against login services.
+Rate-limited 1-500 attempts. |

-| Remote Code Execution | Enabled | Tests for and exploits RCE vulnerabilities to gain initial access. |
+| Remote Code Execution | Enabled | Tests for and exploits RCE vulnerabilities. |

-| Privilege Escalation | Enabled | Attempts to escalate from low-privilege access to root or administrator. |
+| Privilege Escalation | Enabled | Escalates from low-privilege to root/administrator. |

-| Lateral Movement | Enabled | Uses compromised hosts as pivot points to reach other systems on the network. |
+| Lateral Movement | Enabled | Pivots through compromised hosts to reach other systems. |

-| Web Application Testing | Enabled | Probes web applications for common vulnerabilities (SQL injection, XSS, directory traversal, etc.). |
+| Web Application Testing | Enabled | Probes web applications for common vulnerabilities. |

 | Denial of Service | Disabled | Tests for DoS vulnerabilities.
-Disabled by default because it can disrupt services.
 Enable only when explicitly authorized. |

 Configuration Options